+WEQ-XXX-6.2.1 Target Voltage

-WEQ-XXX-6.2.1 The target voltage for the service which can be expressed as electrical voltage units such as kilovolts at the electrical service location over a performance period.
+The target voltage for the service which can be expressed as electrical voltage units such as kilovolts at the electrical service location over a performance period.

 WEQ-XXX-6.2.1.1 A Voltage Management Service agreement may specify a single target or an upper and lower range of voltage magnitude or an RMS value at the service location.

+WEQ-XXX-6.2.2 Service Location

-WEQ-XXX-6.2.2 The location or region where the service is delivered in the electric system.
+The location or region where the service is delivered in the electric system.

+WEQ-XXX-6.3 Timing Attributes

-WEQ-XXX-6.3 The Governing Documents shall specify timing attributes.
-Factors used to define the timing attributes shall include but are not limited to:
+The Governing Documents shall specify timing attributes.
+Factors used to define the timing attributes may include but are not limited to:

+WEQ-XXX-6.3.1 Delivery Schedule

-WEQ-XXX-6.3.1 The delivery schedule or the start and end time to perform the service.
+The delivery schedule or the start and end time to perform the service.
 The delivery schedule may be specified with a start time and a duration (e.g., 1 hour or 4-hour periods).

+WEQ-XXX-6.3.2 Delivery Schedule Notification

-WEQ-XXX-6.3.2 The timing associated with notification that the delivery schedule for the Voltage Management Service is established.
+The timing associated with notification that the delivery schedule for the Voltage Management Service is established.
 For example, the results of a market process are published by specified times and notify the market participant of their scheduled delivery of the service.

+WEQ-XXX-6.3.3 Signal Periodicity

+The signal periodicity or the periodicity of the voltage management signal (e.g., daily, hourly, 15 minute periods).

+WEQ-XXX-6.4 Performance Determinations

-WEQ-XXX-6.4 The Governing Documents shall specify performance determinations, including how performance is measured.
+The Governing Documents shall specify performance determinations, including how performance is measured.

-WEQ-XXX-7 Emergency or Black Start Service
+WEQ-XXX-7 Emergency [or Black Start] Service

-WEQ-XXX-7.1 Emergency or Black Start Service may require a resource to energize without an outside electrical supply or quickly change energization levels during an electric grid emergency.
+WEQ-XXX-7.1 Emergency [or Black Start] Service may require a resource to energize without an outside electrical supply or quickly change energization levels during an electric grid emergency.

+WEQ-XXX-7.2 Electrical Attributes

-WEQ-XXX-7.2 The Governing Documents shall specify the electrical attributes for Emergency or Black Start Service, if offered.
-Factors used to define the electrical attributes shall include but are not limited:
+The Governing Documents shall specify the electrical attributes for Emergency [or Black Start] Service, if offered.
+Factors used to define the electrical attributes may include but are not limited:

+WEQ-XXX-7.2.1 Power

-WEQ-XXX-7.2.1 The amount of real power change required from a resource.
+The amount of real power change required from a resource.
 This value may be expressed in electrical power units such as megawatts or kilowatts for increase or decrease over the signal performance period.

+WEQ-XXX-7.2.2 Power Regulation Range

-WEQ-XXX-7.2.2 The upper and/or lower bound for the change in power level in electrical power units such as megawatts or kilowatts expected over the service period.
+The upper and/or lower bound for the change in power level in electrical power units such as megawatts or kilowatts expected over the service period.

+WEQ-XXX-7.2.3 Service Location

-WEQ-XXX-7.2.3 The location or region where the service is delivered in the electric system.
+The location or region where the service is delivered in the electric system.

 WEQ-XXX-7.2.3.1 The location or region for service delivery can be represented by a zone or area of the system.

+WEQ-XXX-7.3 Timing Attributes

-WEQ-XXX-7.3 The Governing Documents shall specify timing attributes.
-Factors used to define the timing attributes shall include but are not limited to:
+The Governing Documents shall specify timing attributes.
+Factors used to define the timing attributes may include but are not limited to:

+WEQ-XXX-7.3.1 Delivery Schedule

-WEQ-XXX-7.3.1 The delivery schedule or the start and end time to perform the service.
+The delivery schedule or the start and end time to perform the service.
 The delivery schedule may be specified with a start time and a duration (e.g., 1 hour or 4-hour periods).

+WEQ-XXX-7.3.2 Delivery Schedule Notification

-WEQ-XXX-7.3.2 The timing associated with notification that the delivery schedule for the Emergency or Black Start Service is established.
+The timing associated with notification that the delivery schedule for the Emergency [or Black Start] Service is established.
 For example, the results of a market process are published by specified times and notify the market participant of their scheduled delivery of the service.

+WEQ-XXX-7.3.3 Speed of Response

-WEQ-XXX-7.3.3 The required speed of response or the quality of the resource to change its operating position over the signal period.
+The required speed of response or the quality of the resource to change its operating position over the signal period.